-ICICI Foundation for Inclusive Growth encourages an exhibition/sale of handmade products handcrafted by our trainees residing in rural.
-Under the banner of “Kaushal Utsav”, exhibitions are an effort to display the talent of our trainees from rural areas to the mainstream, by contributing & appreciating their means of livelihood.
+ICICI Foundation for Inclusive Growth encourages an exhibition cum sale ofproducts handcrafted by our trainees residing in rural areas.
+Under the banner of “Kaushal Utsav”, exhibitions are an effort to display the talent of our trainees to the mainstream, by contributing to and appreciating their means of livelihood.

-The blood donation drive is an annual camp that is a tradition in the ICICI family.
-We encourage employees and customers to come and donate blood at our premises.
-The main beneficiary of the drive is our strategic healthcare blood bank partner.
-We, ensure that these donations benefit the less privileged.
-In FY 2019-20, these camps held across 13 states through 33 camps with a total participation of 4,886 donors and a collection of 2,684 units of blood.
+Blood donation drives are a tradition in the ICICI family.
+We encourage employees and support staff to donate blood at our premises.
+The main beneficiary of these drives are our healthcare blood bank partner.
+We, ensure that these donations benefit the lesser privileged.
+In FY 2020, 33 camps were held across 13 states with a total participation of 4,886 donors and a collection of 2,684 units of blood.

 Daan Utsav 2019/20

-Daan Utsav is an annual event held in association with ICICI Bank and Give India.
-This provides an opportunity for employees and customers of the ICICI Group to contribute to social development causes.
-These proceeds are disbursed across identified projects.
+Daan Utsav is an annual event held at ICICI Bank and Group Companies.
+This event provides an opportunity for employees and customers of the ICICI Group to contribute to social development causes.
+These proceeds are disbursed across identified projects in association with Give India.

 Health Camps – Pan-India

-ICICI Foundation for Inclusive Growth has been undertaking vision-screening camps with an execution partner.
-In order to diversify the healthcare portfolio, the Foundation has collaborated with a partner to undertake medical camps in addition to existing vision camps.
-There are medical screening camps across various states of India.
-A panel of doctors assembled based on the scale of the event and the prevalence of medical conditions in each particular region.
+ICICI Foundation for Inclusive Growth has been undertaking vision-screening camps across the country.
+In order to further diversify the healthcare portfolio, the Foundation will undertake medical screening camps that will also include vision screening.
+These screening camps will be conducted in the clusters of Rural Livelihood programme across various states of India.
+The healthcare partner assembles a panel of doctors based on the scale of the event and the prevalence of medical conditions in each particular region.
 As part of the camp, patients are provided necessary medication free of cost.
-We are hoping to reach out to 15,000 individuals.
+We target to reach out to 15,000 individuals.

 Sundarbans, West Bengal

 Human-wildlife conflicts have had a damaging effect on the ecosystem.
-In an effort to minimise these conflicts, ICICI Foundation for Inclusive Growth, along with an execution partner, will undertake the collaring of tigers in order to monitor tiger movement and behaviour in the Sundarbans tiger reserve area.
+In an effort to minimise these conflicts, ICICI Foundation for Inclusive Growth is partnering a leading wildlife organisation to undertake the collaring of tigers in order to monitor tiger movement and behaviour in the Sundarbans tiger reserve area.
 The area is frequented by locals for collecting non-timber forest resources.
 The collaring of tigers will provide the forest directorate with a better understanding of the movement of tigers and help to better demarcate zones for locals to access.

 Dandegaon village, Bhum block, Osmanabad

-After a successful project undertaken in Kajala village in Osmanabad, where 39 million litres of water were conserved, ICICI Foundation for Inclusive Growth, armed with the knowledge from the project, will now be embarking on a project in Dandegaon village in Bhoom block in Osmanabad district.
+After a successful project undertaken in Kajala village in Osmanabad, where 29 million litres of water were conserved, ICICI Foundation for Inclusive Growth, armed with learnings of the project, will now be embarking on a project in Dandegaon village in Bhoom block in Osmanabad district.
 This intervention plans to cover over 500 hectares of land and benefiting 218 farmer households.

 Uttar Pradesh & Jharkhand

 The shortage of dialysis machines in India is acute.
 The projected requirement for India is around 2,00,000 machines, while our existing capacity is just 25,000.
 This shortage has created a serious impediment to the lesser privileged in receiving timely treatment.
-Having already deployed four machines in Assam, ICICI Foundation for Inclusive Growth will provide another four to the states of Uttar Pradesh and Uttarakhand.
+Having already deployed four machines in Assam, ICICI Foundation for Inclusive Growth will provide another four machines in different state/s for the benefit of the lesser privileged.

 In order, to digitally empower India’s non-urban population and bring them into the digital mainstream, thereby enhancing their digital knowledge, ICICI Foundation for Inclusive Growth, along with a partner school, is striving to reach out to the rural population in Himachal Pradesh with the intent to develop computer and digital literacy.